Introduction

 Thus, the only requirement is now that the phone has a working network connection which it can use to connect to the OpenVPN server at home.

-When connection is established, you can connect to http://:3080 and then:
+When connection is established, you can connect to http://

 a) router will forward traffic to HomePC port 3080 (where nginx listens)